 At Melksham Oak we feel it is very important that our students are able to identify as many career pathways that are open to them as possible, this is to ensure they have the potential to make informed choices and the knowledge to make confident decisions for their future.

 We have an onsite full time Careers and Work Experience Coordinator who offers guidance and advice to all of our students concerning matters such as college and sixth form applications, apprenticeship advice, university guidance, CV preparation and employment opportunities.
 We have created a strong relationship with local Colleges, which allows us to promote all of the open events and taster days that are available to our students.
 We frequently invite external speakers and employers into our school from various institutes to help inspire our students to reach their full potential.
 We welcome any further links to external providers and employers so please get in touch.

 As part of our continued Careers support the school offers various events spread throughout the year, the programme of events we offer for both parents and students include:

 - Sixth Form open events

 - Visits to Businesses

-- Hands on Workshops from HE,FE and Businesses
+- Hands on Workshops from Universities, Colleges and Businesses

 - Annual Careers Fair